-The College of Nursing(CON) has a mission to “improve health care of all people in the Commonwealth of Pennsylvania, the nation and the world though the development of qualified nurse leaders at all levels of practice, the development of nursing science, and the provision of nursing care to individuals, families and communities.”
+The Ross and Carol Nese College of Nursing(CON) has a mission to “improve health care of all people in the Commonwealth of Pennsylvania, the nation and the world though the development of qualified nurse leaders at all levels of practice, the development of nursing science, and the provision of nursing care to individuals, families and communities.”
 Ultimately, our College will contribute, through scholarship, academic excellence, and community outreach, to improve the quality of life for all people.
-With the social and environmental challenges of the Anthropocene that are outlined by the global Sustainable Development Goals, as well as several of Penn State University’s Strategic Plan thematic priorities and foundational values, the CON will prepare its graduates to contribute to solutions by having every graduate understand the relationship between human health and the environment.
+With the social and environmental challenges of the Anthropocene that are outlined by the global Sustainable Development Goals, as well as several of Penn State University’s Strategic Plan thematic priorities and foundational values, the Ross and Carol Nese College of Nursing will prepare its graduates to contribute to solutions by having every graduate understand the relationship between human health and the environment.

 The mission of the Sustainability Council is to advise the CON administration on ways to holistically integrate sustainability into the College’s teaching, research, operations, outreach and student activities in a manner that prepares nurses to be engaged leaders in their professional, personal and civic lives.
 This mission closely aligns and supports the University’s sustainability related thematic priorities, outlined in its 2016-2025 Strategic Plan, Our Commitment to Impact: ” to ensure a sustainable future, steward our planet’s resources, enhance health, and transform education.
 In addition, it supports the vision of our College to improve the quality of life for all people”.

 We operate as a Council through transparency, inclusiveness, respect and through our definition of sustainability which is the simultaneous pursuit of human health and happiness, environmental quality, and economic well-being for current and future generations.
 The Council incorporates ones’ environment along with culture, race and human rights as a social responsibility.
 We also incorporate sustainability in the CON’s definition of health: